CQCL/pytket-docs/manual/manual_compiler.rst

     SimplifyInitial().apply(c)
     print(c.get_commands())

-This pass tracks the state of qubits known to be initialised to zero forward through the circuit, for as long as the qubits remain in a computational basis state, either removing gates (when they don't change the state) or replacing them with X gates (when they invert the state).
+This pass tracks the state of qubits known to be initialised to zero (or reset mid-circuit) forward through the circuit, for as long as the qubits remain in a computational basis state, either removing gates (when they don't change the state) or replacing them with X gates (when they invert the state).

 By default, this pass also replaces Measure operations acting on qubits with a known state by classical set-bits operations on the target bits: